Policies, Regulations and Rules

 Appeals can be submitted up to two weeks before the end of semester for which the student is appealing.
 Incomplete appeals may be denied.

-When awarded tuition awards, the award may affect the level of other financial aid you may receive and may not be combined with other types of tuition-only awards (employee reimbursement, Chapter 33 GIBill payments, Seawolf Opportunity Scholarship, etc.).
-Please notify the Office of Student Financial Assistance once you are aware you will be receiving a tuition award.
+Tuition Awards may affect the level of other financial aid you receive, and may not be combined with other types of tuition-only awards (employee reimbursement, Chapter 33 GIBill payments, Seawolf Opportunity Scholarship, etc.) Please notify the Office of Student Financial Assistance once you are aware you will be receiving a tuition award.
 Students with tuition awards must pay additional fees by the applicable payment deadline.
 The Office of Student Financial Assistance has a limited amount of need-based tuition awards available on a first-come, first-serve basis.
-If you are experiencing a financial hardship, you may submit a Tuition Award Request Form, if funds are currently available.
-The form is available on our Forms website.
+Students experiencing a financial hardship may submit a Tuition Award Request Form, available on the Financial Aid Forms page.
 For more information on eligibility requirements, visit our Types of Aid website.
-You may also contact your academic department to see if tuition awards are availabe from them.
+Many academic departments also offer tuition awards to students in their program.